January 17, 2020

 Meanwhile it is important to remember that the act of depriving a woman of her rightful property is already a criminal offence under the law.

-Section 498-A of the Prevention of Anti-Women Practices Act, 2011 criminalizes this, while it says that the person doing so shall be sentenced to prison from five to up to 10 years, with or without a fine of one million Rupees.
+Section 498-A of the Prevention of Anti-Women Practices Act, 2011 criminalizes this, while it says that the person doing so shall be sentenced to prison from five to up to 10 years, with or without a fine of Rs one million.